dhanuprys/brainly-api/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/dhanuprys/brainly-api?label=github%20last%20commit&logo=github)](https://github.com/dhanuprys/brainly-api)
 [![Circle CI](https://circleci.com/gh/dhanuprys/brainly-api.svg?style=shield)](https://circleci.com/gh/dhanuprys/brainly-api)

-> Now several sample programs are provided by running "brainly-api example-list"
+> Now several sample programs are provided by running **"brainly-api example-list"**

 > Now you can get questions and answers !!

+> Now you can use "find question highlight" to search for the highlighted questions

 ## Notes :bangbang:
 - This is not the official library from brainly.com